SOLID: A Large-Scale Semi-Supervised Dataset for Offensive Language Identification: Appendix

 \subsection{Data Collection and Analysis}

-We described our method for collecting tweets in Section~\ref{S:dataset} of the main paper.
-We collect tweets using the most frequent English words based on the large monolingual Project Gutenberg corpus (\url{ https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists#Project_Gutenberg}).
-Table~\ref{tab:freq_words} shows the top-20 most frequent words in the corpus and their frequency which we used to collect tweets.
-The normalized value is the percentage of the total frequency for all top 20 words.
-We randomly pick a number between 0 and 1, and choose the word based on the normalized value.
-For example, .45 would be ``and''
+In Section~\ref{sec:data:tweets}, we described our method for collecting tweets.
+We queried the Twitter API using the most frequent English words based on the large monolingual Project Gutenberg corpus.\footnote{\url{ http://en.wiktionary.org/wiki/Wiktionary:Frequency_lists\#Project_Gutenberg}} Table~\ref{tab:freq_words} shows the top-20 most frequent words in the corpus and their frequency, which we used to collect the tweets.
+The normalized value is the percentage of the total frequency for the first $N$ most frequent words.
+To choose a word, we generate a random number between 0 and 1, and we select the word corresponding to the smallest number that is higher than the generated one.
+For example, 0.45 would correspond to the word \emph{to}.

-In Section~\ref{S:models} we discussed the simple curse word baseline used to analyze the \textit{Easy} OFF/NOT tweets.
-Table~\ref{tab:curse_words} lists the 22 curse words used in the baseline.
+In Section~\ref{sec:discussion}, we discussed the simple curse-word baseline used to analyze the \textit{Easy} OFF/NOT tweets.
+Table~\ref{tab:curse_words} gives the list of the 22 curse words that we used in that baseline.